arman4hossain/arman4hossain/README.md

 💻 What I Do:
 - **Frontend Developer:** Skilled in React, Tailwind CSS, and modern web development practices.
 - **Educator & Contributor:** Course contributor at ACS Group with over 1.5 years of experience, helping learners achieve their goals.
-- **Dreamer in Tech:** Exploring fields like Blockchain and Cloud Computing while developing innovative solutions.
+- **Dreamer in Tech:** Exploring fields like Machine Learning, Blockchain and Cloud Computing while developing innovative solutions.

 Here are some ideas to get you started: